 - Windows Key Shortcuts for Windows 10 has all the Windows Key shortcuts.

-- Two Letter ISO/FIPS/NUTS Country Codes with Currency, Language, and Subregion Codes puts all the two-letter internationalization codes from several standards on the same grid.
+- Two Letter ISO/US Country Codes with currency and language codes puts all the two-letter internationalization codes from several standards on the same grid.

 - C# History helps to determine what version of C# is required for specific language features.

 - XSLT 2.0/XPath 2.0 QuickRef and XML Schema QuickRef for those of us that still have to work with a lot of XML.

 - SQL Server Datatypes QuickRef is something I put together in the ’90s.

 - Important Standards the specs and standards that make the Internet (and related stuff) work.

 Detextive, SelectXmlExtensions, CertAdmin, or any of my PowerShell modules can be installed by runnning